Weekend Itinerary for Galveston Island in Texas

 Galveston Railroad Museum

-As a must for train enthusiasts, walk through a recreation of the 1932 Gulf, Colorado and Santa Fe Depot.
-Then explore the rail cars, like a pullman (sleeping) car, dining car and a post office car.
+As a must for train enthusiasts, visitors walk through a recreation of the 1932 Gulf, Colorado and Santa Fe Depot.
+Then museums goes head outside to explore the rail cars, like a pullman (sleeping) car, dining car and a post office car.

-Take a look at the specially painted Santa Fe warbonnet engines reminiscent of the Texas Chief that operated from Galveston to Chicago.
-Then explore the rest of the locomotives and freight cars at the Galveston Railroad Museum.
+Visitor will find the specially painted Santa Fe warbonnet engines reminiscent of the Texas Chief that operated from Galveston to Chicago.
+The Galveston Railroad Museum offers more locomotives and freight cars.

-Saturdays only from 11 a.m. to 2 p.m.—Take Harborside Express train ride that travels one mile in an open air caboose.
-Ride lasts for 15 minutes and tickets are $5 for 3 and up.
+On Saturdays and Sundays from 11 a.m. to 2 p.m., visitor can board the Harborside Express train ride for a one mile ride in an open air caboose.
+Each ride lasts for 15 minutes and tickets are $6 for 3 and up.

 Located at 2602 Santa Fe Place.
 Open every day from 10 a.m. to 5 p.m.
 Adult admission (13 and up) is $12 and kids from 3 to 12 are $6, and babies two and under are free.